Gov. Rosselló’s chief of staff the latest in a string of resignations

 Meanwhile, citing threats against his family, Ricardo Llerandi, who was serving as the governor’s chief of staff, administrator of La Fortaleza and executive director of the Trade and Export Co., submitted his resignation.

-“In order to carry out an orderly transition and because these are three complex functions,” Llerandi wrote in his letter, his resignations officially come in effect July 31.
+“In order to carry out an orderly transition and because these are three complex functions,” Llerandi wrote in his letter.
+His resignation officially comes in effect July 31.

 The “enormous privilege of serving my island led me to deliver the best of myself every day, and the family and personal sacrifice I took on, confident that the agenda of changes of the administration is the agenda of changes that Puerto Rico needs,” he told the governor.